4 Things A South African Immediately Learns In Saudi Arabia

-On an apparently ISIS affiliated Twitter account – ISIS said that they will kill those who worship stones.
-“Stones” is a reference to the Kaaba, a cube in the center of the Islam’s most sacred mosque, Al-Masjid al-Haram.
+On an apparently, ISIS affiliated Twitter account – ISIS said that they will kill those who worship stones.
+“Stones” is a reference to the Kaaba, a cube in the centre of the Islam’s most sacred mosque, Al-Masjid al-Haram.
 If you have ever seen any Muslim praying, anywhere in the world, the direction they were facing was towards the Kaaba.
 That is how important that place is to Muslims.

 ISIS wants to destroy that cube and that is no idle threat.

 “National Security” is a phrase that is thrown around loosely by many politicians these days in many countries.
 Often, for entirely wrong, misleading and unjustifiable reasons.
 In Saudi Arabia (and Russia actually), fighting terrorism within the country is a genuine problem.

 Currently, 1 in 4 barrels of oil comes out of Saudi Arabia.
 That’s why the thought of a sequel to the Arab spring or any of its ripples affecting the Kingdom is something that nobody even wants to think about.
 The price of oil would shoot up so high and so quickly that there would be some societies who would not be able to afford oil … compounded by real shortages in the actual oil supply (AlJazeera Special – The Secrets of the Seven Sisters Documentary).

 To the south, Saudi Arabia is fighting an actual war in Yemen.
 To the east, a diplomatic war with Iran.
 To the north, they border a country that is mostly run by the Taliban, Iraq.
 To the north-westerly, they face the old enemy of Hezbollah in Lebanon and Syria.